Machine-Translation/elixir_phx_template/README_setup.md

 1. Test files (`docker-compose.test.yml` and `Dockerfile.test`) for running tests in GitHub workflows
 2. Production `Dockerfile`
 3. Development files (`docker-compose.yml` and `Dockerfile.dev`) for running locally
-4. `.github` folder that has testing workflows set up to run on push and dependabot to keep tools up-to-date
-5. `extra_files` folder that has starting points for common css and Phoenix components
+4. `extra_files` folder that has starting points for common css and Phoenix components

 # Preliminary setup
 Before running setup commands below, you must find and replace all instances of `[project_name]` and `[ProjectName]` within the repository.
 If working within VS Code, you can find-all-and-replace within the whole repository by clicking `ctrl + shift + h`.
 If you have one of the values highlighted within the `mix phx.new ...` command below and press the shortcut keys then it will autofill the find box with what you have highlighted.